Pottu: Synopsis

-The film revolves around two MBBS students, Arjun (Bharath) and Nithya (Srushti Dange).
-Arjun secures the first rank fraudulently, but Nithya, despite being a brilliant student, ends up holding the second rank.
-Both students join the same college, Arjun didn't write anything in paper and by the intension of changing paper of the college he went to college for changing paper and end up in getting caught that night he was punish to be at college and next day he was have to face the HOD of various departments for questioning at that mid night while drinking he gets angry on his friend and throws bottle and the piece of glass bounce back and cutting his hand.
-Things take a turn when his blood spills on a tomb of Pottu (Ineya), and a mysterious power enters his body which forces him to behave like a girl.
-What follows is the unraveling of the mystery behind Pottu and what she desires.
+The film revolves around two medical students, Arjun (Bharath) and Nithya (Srushti Dange).
+Arjun achieves the top rank in his class through dishonest means, while Nithya, who is a talented student, comes in second.
+Despite this, both of them enroll in the same college.
+One night, Arjun goes to the college with the intention of altering a paper, but he gets caught and is punished by being forced to stay overnight.
+The next day, he is interrogated by the heads of various departments.
+While drinking, Arjun gets into an argument with his friend and throws a bottle, which shatters and cuts his hand.
+However, the situation takes a strange turn when his blood spills on the tomb of Pottu (Ineya), and a mysterious power enters his body, causing him to behave like a girl.
+As the plot unfolds, the mystery of who Pottu is and what she desires is revealed.